 The idea is to satisfy as many learning styles as you can.
 And the best thing of all?
 You don’t need a content machinery.

-But content repurposing isn’t always turning video into other formats, it can also be video > video.
+However, content repurposing isn’t always about turning video into other formats, it can also be video > video.
 This is easily done through creative production automation which can save up to 85% of your time.

 The idea here is to create multiple video formats for different placements.
-Some will go to Facebook, some to TikTok, some to your website etc. By creating templates for each individual placement, you’re making sure to always post optimal content into those places.
-You can easily automate this process by creating templates, marking dynamic elements (text, images, videos, sound, color) and then automatically render unlimited video variations using video automation software.
+Some will go to Facebook, some to TikTok, some to your website etc. By creating templates for each individual placement, you’re making sure to always post optimal content in those places.
+You can easily automate this process by creating templates, marking dynamic elements (text, images, videos, sound, color), and then automatically rendering unlimited video variations using video automation software.

 Remember when I said you don’t need a content machinery?
 Well, I meant it.
 All you need is a system that will allow you to scale repurposing video content.

 Below you can see a visual summary of five different ways you can use information from your video to create different content formats.
-Additionally, using the right tool you can create infinite number of video variations automatically.
+It is a content repurposing workflow you can adjust to your business.
+Additionally, using the right tools for content repurposing can allow you to create infinite numbers of video variations automatically.

 I will now cover some of the examples above and include new ones too.
 My goal is to offer you pro tips and shortcuts so that you can squeeze the maximum out of your content efforts.